wscherphof/fastify-htmxample/README.md

 [Ajax](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX).

-Still, shoud you hit the browser's refresh button (or copy the URL and paste it in a new window), the complete HTML document is fetched, and partially updated again with the content matching the URL.
+Still, shoud you hit the browser's refresh button (or copy the URL and paste it in a new window), the complete HTML document is fetched, with the content matching the URL.

 ## JavaScript
 Should you navigate the site from a non-JavaScript environment, it would largely